Looking for a Trimbox alternative?

 How Gmailytics works

-The pitch against Trimbox is transparency.
-Pricing is published openly on the homepage — no install-then-discover flow — and the product works in any browser without an extension.
+The pitch against Trimbox is transparency and entry price.
+Pricing is published openly on /pricing — no install-then-discover flow — and the product works in any browser without an extension.
 Open the dashboard, see a ranked list of every sender by email volume, and bulk-trash, archive, or unsubscribe the worst offenders in one action.
 Cleanups of 10,000+ emails finish in under a minute.

-Beyond pricing, Gmailytics runs as a standalone web dashboard — no Chrome extension required — with a separate Chrome extension available if you want one.
+Beyond pricing, Gmailytics runs as a standalone web dashboard — no browser extension required — with a separate browser extension available if you want one.
 That flexibility (web vs extension) is the main interface difference vs Trimbox, which runs as a Chrome extension and mobile app with no standalone web dashboard.

 Why people switch from Trimbox to Gmailytics

 Transparent pricing.
-Trimbox doesn't publish their premium pricing — you have to install the extension and progress through their flow to find out what you'll pay.
-Gmailytics is free to use; there's an optional $10 lifetime founding-supporter tier published openly on the homepage if you want to chip in.
+Trimbox doesn't publish their full pricing on their website — you have to install the extension and progress through their flow to find out what you'll pay.
+Gmailytics' price is on /pricing, plain text, no install required.

 Storage analytics.
 Both tools delete emails.
 Gmailytics also shows you a ranked breakdown of who's actually using your storage — which sender accounts for the biggest share, what's quietly eating gigabytes.
 That “why is Gmail full?” answer happens before you even pick what to delete.